The Birth of ASAP

 Nancy Schongalla visited the Likhwezi Preschool in 2018 on a tour of Langa Township near Cape Town, South Africa.
 Impressed by the contrast between the extreme poverty surrounding the school and the quality of care and teaching inside the small building, Nancy began correspondence with the principal, Nomonde Tshamlambo.
 She learned that donations from tourists had enabled this preschool to flourish.
 With guidance from Marlèse Nel, and funds from Nancy, her friends, United Christian Church in Levittown, PA, and Princeton Seminary students on a study tour to South Africa, the Likhwezi Preschool received a plethora of educational toys, a photocopier, bowls and spoons, clothing, and nonperishable food.

 The Nels returned to Princeton, NJ in October 2019 for a 3-month study leave.
 Nancy and the Nels met weekly to discuss their shared dream of funding preschool education beyond the LIkhwezi School, so that disadvantaged children in the Pretoria and Johannesburg areas could also be well-prepared for first grade, when government-funded education begins.
 “Adopt a South African Preschool” seemed a fitting name for this expanded mission, although it should really be, “Adopt South African Preschools”.
-By the end of 2023, we have adopted not “a preschool”, but 181 daycares as they turn into preschools.
-We are resourcing the development of 8,758 children, and 991 women!
+By August 2025, we have adopted not “a” preschool, but 231 daycares who with access to toys and mentoring, are becoming dynamic preschools.
+We are resourcing the learning and development of 11,62 children, and 1,227 women!

-A beautiful partnership formed between ASAP, Stella Street Dutch Reformed Church in Pretoria, and PEN Forum (Participate, Envision, Navigate).
+A beautiful partnership formed between ASAP and PEN Forum (Participate, Envision, Navigate).
 PEN is a large, social service/justice nonprofit which was already reaching out to informal, in-home daycares.
-PEN asked ASAP to fund Educational Toy Library Training Hubs to make a quality preschool experience accessible in impoverished communities .
-The church is the conduit for ASAP-donated funds; Marlese Nel orders educational toys at cost from suppliers; and PEN staff train the owners and staff of daycares as they turn them into functional preschools.
-The women learn business and teaching skills as they borrow toys each week aligned with PEN’s professional, preschool curriculum.
-As of May 2024, donors have enabled us to establish 7 Educational Toy Library Training Hubs.
-(Also see “Who We Are” on this website.)
+PEN asked ASAP to fund Educational Toy Library Training Hubs to make a quality preschool experience accessible in impoverished communities.